JamesYuan/solid-design-principles-in-common-lisp/o-openclosed.md

 # O: Open/Closed

-##### Software entities \(classes, modules, functions, etc\) should be open for extension, but closed for modification.
+##### Objects or entities should be open for extension, but closed for modification.

 What this means is that we should write code that doesn't have to be changed every time the requirements changes.
+For instance, a class should be easily extendable without modifying the class itself.

 ### Bad
 ```scheme